The Holbrook curriculum fulfils every individual’s potential.

 Stream students engage with a holistic and sensory approach to learning.
 In this pathway the curriculum has a clear developmental perspective focused on the four areas of the EHCP.
 In a stream classroom you will see consistent routines which allow learners to develop responses and express themselves in a stimulating and nurturing environment.
 The stream curriculum allows learners to:

-River students engage with exploratory based learning that encompasses real life experiences.
-In this pathway the curriculum is focused on the four areas of the EHCP and discrete learning opportunities to promote engagement.
+River students engage with exploratory-based learning that encompasses real life experiences.
+The curriculum offer is underpinned by the four areas of the students EHCP and discrete learning opportunities to promote engagement.
 In a river classroom you will see students learning through adult-led practical tasks alongside child-led learning opportunities.
 The river curriculum allows learners to:

 Ocean students engage in semi-formal learning.
 In this pathway the curriculum is focused on the development and application of fundamental skills and knowledge.
 In an ocean class you will see students learning through subject and topic based learning tasks with opportunities to further develop skills through practical and sensory activities.
 The ocean curriculum allows learners to: